St Lucia Travel Guide

 When To Go

-Peak season in St Lucia runs from December through to May with the most popular period for tourists generally between from Christmas in December to April.
+The peak season in St Lucia runs from December through to May with the most popular period for tourists generally between Christmas in December to April.

 The wet season runs from June to November.